CloudCannon/aviator-jekyll-template/_api_v1/cards_list.md

 contains
 : Filter cards based on whether or not they have a specific field available (like imageUrl)

-#### Other Fields in Response

-The fields below are also part of the response (if not null), but cannot currently be used as query parameters

 id
 : A unique id for this card.
 It is made up by doing an SHA1 hash of setCode + cardName + cardImageName

+multiverseid
+: The multiverseid of the card on Wizard’s Gatherer web page.
+Cards from sets that do not exist on Gatherer will NOT have a multiverseid.
+Sets not on Gatherer are: ATH, ITP, DKM, RQS, DPA and all sets with a 4 letter code that starts with a lowercase 'p’.

+#### Other Fields in Response

+The fields below are also part of the response (if not null), but cannot currently be used as query parameters

 names
 : Only used for split, flip and dual cards.
 Will contain all the names on this card, front or back

 manaCost
 : The mana cost of this card.
 Consists of one or more mana symbols. (use cmc and colors to query)

-multiverseId
-: The multiverseid of the card on Wizard’s Gatherer web page.
-Cards from sets that do not exist on Gatherer will NOT have a multiverseid.
-Sets not on Gatherer are: ATH, ITP, DKM, RQS, DPA and all sets with a 4 letter code that starts with a lowercase 'p’.

 variations
 : If a card has alternate art (for example, 4 different Forests, or the 2 Brothers Yamazaki) then each other variation’s multiverseid will be listed here, NOT including the current card’s multiverseid.